English

 Why My SFP Transceiver Isn't Working?

-SFP Transceivers always fail to work because of non-standard operation.
-When this occurs, it may be a good idea to figure out the reason why the SFP module just isn't working.
-This guide will assist in supplying a number of solutions for a newbie into the transceiver globe.
+When SFP failure occurs, it's important for technicians to figure out the reason immediately and repair it, otherwise, the 1 Gigabit link may break out.
+This guide will assist in supplying a number of SFP transceiver repair solutions for a newbie into the transceiver globe.

 The Main Causes of SFP Module Failures